Rusty Dog's Lavender Garden

 Dog's Lavender Garden

-Rusty's dog kennel sits at the top of the Frisbee Lawn.
-There's a sleeping compartment and a run, and I've planted a small Lavender Garden around the edges.
-Just what every good All Black rugby supporter-dog wants and needs...
+Three dog kennels sit at the top of the Frisbee Lawn.
+Each has a sleeping compartment and a run, and I've planted a small Lavender Garden around the edges.
+Just what every good dog wants and needs...

 Go the All Blacks

-On the sides of the dog-run a New Zealand All Blacks flag flutters in the wind.
-There are Rosemary shrubs, Cordylines, and flaxes jammed in the garden behind the Lavenders.
+Rusty was the first dog to have his kennel here.
+On the sides of his dog-run a New Zealand All Blacks flag would flutter in the wind.
+There were Rosemary shrubs, Cordylines, and Phormiums jammed in the garden behind the Lavenders.
+Everything was growing underneath a big gum tree, so conditions weren't ideal.

 Lost Lavenders